ballerina-platform/module-ballerina-io/io-ballerina/Module.md

 - XML I/O

 ### Console I/O
-The console I/O APIs, which help the user to read from the console as well as write to the console are as follows.
+The console I/O APIs, which help you to read from the console as well as write to the console are as follows.
 - `io:print`
 - `io:println`
 - `io:readln`